Anasooya2601/cocktaildb/README.md

-# Cocktaildb Clone webApp 🍹🍹 using react js ⚛️
+# Cocktaildb webApp 🍹🍹 using react js ⚛️

 **ABOUT THE PROJECT🖊️**